squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

  * link with ''-bmaxdata:0x80000000''; or
  * patch the squid binary
-See  [http://publibn.boulder.ibm.com/doc_link/en_US/a_doc_lib/aixprggd/genprogc/lrg_prg_support.htm IBM's documentation] on large program support for more information, including how to patch an already-compiled program.
+See  [[http://publibn.boulder.ibm.com/doc_link/en_US/a_doc_lib/aixprggd/genprogc/lrg_prg_support.htm|IBM's documentation]] on large program support for more information, including how to patch an already-compiled program.

 -----
 ##end